In 2022, restaurant reputation management is more important than ever.

 When potential guests come to your website to see your menu or learn more about you, these positive ratings act as social proof to further encourage them to come to your locations.

-Even if you strive to provide stellar customer service, a customer will eventually have a negative experience.
+Even if you strive to provide stellar customer service, a guest will eventually have a negative experience.

 As author and customer service strategist John Tschohl explains, “If there’s an industry that seems to have more problems, and more difficulties, and more things that can happen that are bad, it’s got to be in the restaurant business.”

-Customer service recovery refers to the process of identifying a negative customer experience or a dissatisfied customer, responding to them and resolving their issue, and then converting them into more of a loyal customer than if they had never had the negative experience.
+Customer service recovery refers to the process of identifying a negative customer experience or a dissatisfied customer, responding to them and resolving their issue, and then converting them into a more loyal customer than if they had never had the negative experience.

-This creates an excellent opportunity for you to convey to the customer how valuable they are to you and your business.
+This creates an excellent opportunity for you to convey to the guest how valuable they are to you and your business.

 Here is a great post about how to respond to negative reviews.

-Using a WiFi customer intelligence platform like Bloom Intelligence, it is simple and easy to create an automated feedback loop to help improve your online ratings and reviews.
+Using a restaurant customer data platform like Bloom Intelligence, it is simple and easy to create an automated feedback loop to help improve your online ratings and reviews.

 When a guest leaves your restaurant, an initial message will be sent to thank the guest and ask them to rate their experience.

-If the guest leaves a negative review, a secondary message can be sent that would offer an apology for providing anything less than stellar service and can include an incentive to get the customer back through your door for that valuable second chance.
+If the guest leaves a negative review, a secondary message can be sent that would offer an apology for providing anything less than stellar service and can include an incentive to get them back through your door for that valuable second chance.

-The idea is to grab the customer’s attention and offer some kind of resolution to their issue before they get to an online ratings website.
+The idea is to grab the guest’s attention and offer some kind of resolution to their issue before they get to an online ratings website.

 If they know their issue is being addressed in a friendly and positive manner, they will most likely refrain from complaining online.